sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 -   Take one of the previous actions and additionally place the device in a watch list to monitor the device more closely for potential risks.

 <a href="" id="safemode"></a>**SafeMode**
-Safe mode is a troubleshooting option for Windows that starts your computer in a limited state.
-Only the basic files and drivers necessary to run Windows are started.
+<p style="margin-left: 20px">Safe mode is a troubleshooting option for Windows that starts your computer in a limited state.
+Only the basic files and drivers necessary to run Windows are started.</p>

-If SafeMode = 0 (False), then allow access.
+<p style="margin-left: 20px">If SafeMode = 0 (False), then allow access.</p>

-If SafeMode = 1 (True), then take one of the following actions that align with your enterprise policies:
+<p style="margin-left: 20px">If SafeMode = 1 (True), then take one of the following actions that align with your enterprise policies:</p>

 -   Disallow all access
 -   Disallow access to HBI assets
 -   Trigger a corrective action, such as informing the technical support team to contact the owner investigate the issue.

 <a href="" id="winpe"></a>**WinPE**
-Windows pre-installation Environment (Windows PE) is a minimal operating system with limited services that is used to prepare a computer for Windows installation, to copy disk images from a network file server, and to initiate Windows Setup.
+<p style="margin-left: 20px">Windows pre-installation Environment (Windows PE) is a minimal operating system with limited services that is used to prepare a computer for Windows installation, to copy disk images from a network file server, and to initiate Windows Setup.</p>

-If WinPE = 0 (False), then allow access.
+<p style="margin-left: 20px">If WinPE = 0 (False), then allow access.</p>

-If WinPE = 1 (True), then limit access to remote resources that are required for Windows OS installation.
+<p style="margin-left: 20px">If WinPE = 1 (True), then limit access to remote resources that are required for Windows OS installation.</p>

 <a href="" id="elamdriverloaded"></a>**ELAMDriverLoaded**
-Early launch anti-malware (ELAM) provides protection for the computers in your network when they start up and before third-party drivers initialize.
+<p style="margin-left: 20px">Early launch anti-malware (ELAM) provides protection for the computers in your network when they start up and before third-party drivers initialize.</p>

-In the current release, this attribute only monitors/reports if a Microsoft 1st party ELAM  (Windows Defender) was loaded during initial boot.
+<p style="margin-left: 20px">In the current release, this attribute only monitors/reports if a Microsoft 1st party ELAM  (Windows Defender) was loaded during initial boot.</p>

-If a device is expected to use a 3rd party antivirus program, ignore the reported state.
+<p style="margin-left: 20px">If a device is expected to use a 3rd party antivirus program, ignore the reported state.</p>

-If a device is expected to use Windows Defender and ELAMDriverLoaded = 1 (True), then allow access.
+<p style="margin-left: 20px">If a device is expected to use Windows Defender and ELAMDriverLoaded = 1 (True), then allow access.</p>

-If a device is expected to use Windows Defender and ELAMDriverLoaded = 0 (False), then take one of the following actions that align with your enterprise policies, also accounting for whether it is a desktop or mobile device:
+<p style="margin-left: 20px">If a device is expected to use Windows Defender and ELAMDriverLoaded = 0 (False), then take one of the following actions that align with your enterprise policies, also accounting for whether it is a desktop or mobile device:</p>

 -   Disallow all access
 -   Disallow access to HBI assets
 -   Trigger a corrective action, such as informing the technical support team to contact the owner investigate the issue.

 <a href="" id="vsmenabled"></a>**VSMEnabled**
-Virtual Secure Mode (VSM) is a container that protects high value assets from a compromised kernel.
-VSM requires about 1GB of memory – it has just enough capability to run the LSA service that is used for all authentication brokering.
+<p style="margin-left: 20px">Virtual Secure Mode (VSM) is a container that protects high value assets from a compromised kernel.
+VSM requires about 1GB of memory – it has just enough capability to run the LSA service that is used for all authentication brokering.</p>

-VSM can be enabled by using the following command in WMI or a PowerShell script:
+<p style="margin-left: 20px">VSM can be enabled by using the following command in WMI or a PowerShell script:</p>

 **Bcdedit.exe /set {current} vsmlaunchtype auto**

-If ELAMDriverLoaded = 1 (True), then allow access.
+<p style="margin-left: 20px">If ELAMDriverLoaded = 1 (True), then allow access.</p>

-If ELAMDriverLoaded = 0 (False), then take one of the following actions that align with your enterprise policies:
+<p style="margin-left: 20px">If ELAMDriverLoaded = 0 (False), then take one of the following actions that align with your enterprise policies:</p>

 -   Disallow all access
 -   Disallow access to HBI assets
 -   Trigger a corrective action, such as informing the technical support team to contact the owner investigate the issue.

 **BootDebuggingEnabled**
-Boot debug enabled points to a device that is used in development & testing.
-Devices that are used for test and development typically are less secure: the device may run unstable code, or be configured with fewer security restrictions that is required for testing and development.
+<p style="margin-left: 20px">Boot debug enabled points to a device that is used in development and testing.
+Devices that are used for test and development typically are less secure: the device may run unstable code, or be configured with fewer security restrictions that is required for testing and development.</p>

-Boot debugging can be disabled or enabled by using the following commands in WMI or a PowerShell script:
+<p style="margin-left: 20px">Boot debugging can be disabled or enabled by using the following commands in WMI or a PowerShell script:</p>

 -   To disable boot debugging, type **bcdedit.exe /set {current} bootdebug off**
 -   To enable boot debugging, type **bcdedit.exe /set {current} bootdebug on**

-If BootdebuggingEnabled = 0 (False), then allow access.
+<p style="margin-left: 20px">If BootdebuggingEnabled = 0 (False), then allow access.</p>

-If BootDebuggingEnabled = 1 (True), then take one of the following actions that align with your enterprise policies:
+<p style="margin-left: 20px">f BootDebuggingEnabled = 1 (True), then take one of the following actions that align with your enterprise policies:

 -   Disallow all access
 -   Disallow access to HBI assets